Snipe Hunter

 Snipe Hunter is the seventh studio album by American country musician Tyler Childers, released on July 25, 2025, via Hickman Holler Records and RCA Records.
-Produced by Rick Rubin, the album marks a new creative direction for Childers, blending Appalachian storytelling, experimental rock, gospel, psychedelia, and spiritual inquiry.
+The album was produced by Rick Rubin.
 The album received widespread critical acclaim upon release.

 Background and recording

-Childers began writing Snipe Hunter after the release of his 2023 album Rustin' in the Rain, continuing his exploration of eclectic musical forms and spiritual themes.
+Childers began writing Snipe Hunter after the release of his 2023 album Rustin' in the Rain.
 He recorded the album primarily in Malibu and Hawaii, with producer Rick Rubin encouraging an unstructured, organic creative process.
-Childers' evolving interest in Eastern spirituality, particularly Hinduism and the Hare Krishna movement, deeply informed the album's lyrical content and sonic experimentation.

-Unlike Childers' previous concept-driven records, such as the gospel-focused Can I Take My Hounds to Heaven? or the fiddle-only Long Violent History, Snipe Hunter breaks free from any single theme or genre.
 According to Childers, the album reflects a period of artistic and personal liberation, embracing both reverence for tradition and curiosity for the unknown.